aisha-x/THM/Rooms/SOC Level 1/Digital Forensics and Incident Response/Redline.md

 ### Q4.The user manually downloaded a zip file from the web.
 Can you find the filename?

-- search in the **File Download History** section for `.zip` file extention, then show details of that file
+- search in the **File Download History** section for `.zip` file extension, then show details of that file

 ![Screenshot 2025-05-29 113200](https://github.com/user-attachments/assets/38f1955b-e60f-40da-b24f-b7912c62eeb0)